Unique shielding solutions for the nuclear medicine department at Cumberland Infirmary

 Creating unique solutions for NHS nuclear medicine departments

-Bartec and Raditech have completed a bespoke installation for the nuclear medicine department at Cumberland Infirmary, following similar installations at Royal Liverpool Hospital and Salisbury District Hospital.
+Bartec and Raditech have completed a custom-made installation for the nuclear medicine department at Cumberland Infirmary, following similar installations at Royal Liverpool Hospital and Salisbury District Hospital.

 No solution delivered by Bartec has been the same, as all nuclear medicine departments have different requirements.
 This can be due to the building shape or size, and departmental budget.